Liberal Democrats (UK): Membership

 The senior ranks of the party had long been heavily male-dominated; after the 1997 general election, for instance, only three of its 46 MPs were women.
 Reinforcing its "male, middle-class image", after the 2010 election, 40% of Liberal Democrat MPs were privately educated.
 However, following the 2019 general election, seven of its then eleven MPs were female, and the Lib Dem victories in the 2021 Chesham and Amersham by-election, followed by the 2021 North Shropshire by-election, increased the share to nine out of thirteen MPs.

 Membership fluctuated between 1988 and 2000 between a low of 69,000 in 2000 and a peak of 101,768 in 1994.
 Membership increased sharply after the confirmation on 18 April 2017 of the 8 June 2017 general election, surpassing 100,000 on 24 April 2017 and reached an all-time high in June 2019 following the 2019 European elections, increasing further after their win in the Brecon and Radnorshire by-election which reduced the working majority of the Conservative government to just one seat.

 In 2019, the party had a minimum of 17,102 registered supporters which were not included in the membership figure of at least 120,000 members.

 A research briefing paper by the House of Commons Library published on 30 August 2022, stated that data submitted to the Electoral Commission suggested that the party membership at the end of 2021 stood at 73,544.

+According to the December 2024 party accounts, the party membership dropped to 60,000.
+With registered supporters, the party had 83,174 members/supporters.

 Voters

 The 1997 British Election Study Survey found that the average Liberal Democrat voter was aged 47, with 52% between the ages of 18 and 45.
-16% of Lib Dem voters at that time possessed a degree.
-23% were working class or blue collar workers, a much higher percentage than was found among the party's membership.
+At the time, 16% of Lib Dem voters possessed a degree.
+Working class or blue collar workers composed 23% of Lib Dem voters, a much higher percentage than was found among the party's membership.
 The survey found that Liberal Democrat voters shared many attitudes with the members; these voters overwhelmingly desired proportional representation and 63% backed EU membership.
 Where the voters differed from the members was on the issue of foreign aid; over half of members wanted to increase the UK's foreign aid budget, whereas only a third of Liberal Democrat voters agreed.

 Analysing voting patterns from the 1990s, Whiteley et al. argued that highly educated people were more likely than average to vote Liberal Democrat, that older people were less likely than average to vote Liberal Democrat, and that class, gender, or ethnicity had no impact on the tendency to vote for the party.

+Ipsos studied voter patterns for the 2010 and 2015 elections.
+Their support in 2010 came from a fairly even spread of ages; at 5% to 10% of all the age groups studied, peaking in the 35 to 44 range.
+At the 2015 election, their vote across all age groups declined, but most strongly among younger voters.